 It’s fine to bring bags on board (although not larger cases) and while there’s always the chance of spray off the water, there are waterproofs provided so you should emerge nice and dry, although with your heart racing!

 Take a Canal Waterbus

 If you’re looking for more laid-back boat trips in London with kids, the Thames isn’t the city’s only waterway, with several different canal waterbus options cruising along Regent’s Canal.

-The vintage narrowboats take you on a 45-minute trip from pretty Little Venice, with its cafe-lined canals, past Regent’s Park, London Zoo (look out for some of the animals!) and Primrose Hill, then on to Camden Lock, where you can hop off to explore the famous market or stroll back to the zoo itself – book tickets here.
+Or Jason’s Trip Canal Waterbus has been operating since 1951.
+The vintage narrowboat takes you on a 45-minute trip from Camden Lock to Primrose Hill, past Regent’s Park, London Zoo (look out for some of the animals!) then on to pretty Little Venice, with its cafe-lined canals, where you can hop off to find Paddington or stroll the streets.

-Children are welcome and you can take buggies or strollers on board Jason’s Trip, as long as you can fold them, while under-fours go free on Perseus, which also has slightly more sailings both daily and throughout the year.
+Children are welcome and you can take buggies or strollers on board Jason’s Trip, as long as you can fold them, while under-fours go free on Jenny Wren.

 Canal Museum Tunnel boat

 Discover more about London’s canals before taking a boat trip along the Regent’s Canal and through the Islington tunnel, with a special tour from the London Canal Museum, not far from King’s Cross station.